soundasleep/jevon.org/wiki/git.md

 # Have multiple mainlines.
 In Git you can only ever have one mainline otherwise you risk having commit loops.
 # Keep track of which branches a commit has been on.
 In Git, branches are entirely local to developers, and once they are merged and deleted remotely the history is completely lost (unless a non-fast-forward merge, in which case you'll have a commit stating there was a merge), because the commits are _replaced_ into the target branch.
 The best case scenario is <a href="http://stackoverflow.com/questions/4535251/show-the-original-branch-for-a-commit"
 >if you still have the branch in your local repository</a> or the branch has not been deleted remotely yet.
-# Do more than one reverse merge from a previous commit, without having to perform an intermediary commit. "<a href="https://twitter.com/soundasleep/status/480876419518455808">`revert` is not possible because you have unmerged files.</a>"
+# Do more than one reverse merge from a previous commit, without having to perform an intermediary commit. "<a href="https://twitter.com/soundasleep/status/480876419518455808">`revert` is not possible because you have unmerged files.</a>" You would need to use `git revert --no-commit` instead.

 ==Things you should never do==